 The Thomas International General Intelligence Assessment Overview

 The Thomas International GIA is a pre-employment test that many US workers are familiar with.
-This is because Thomas International is a hugely prevalent talent acquisition company that has been around for nearly 40 years and their test is used by hundreds of businesses.
-They focus on helping companies hire employees that have real potential in their field and a natural intelligence that will aid these companies’ growth.
+This is because Thomas International is a hugely prevalent talent acquisition company that has been around for nearly 40 years and hundreds of businesses use their test.
+They focus on helping companies hire employees that have real potential in their field and natural intelligence that will aid these companies growth.

 What Does the Thomas International GIA Look Like?

 The General Intelligence Assessment (GIA) focuses on abstract reasoning and fluid intelligence – the ability to solve new and unfamiliar problems through the natural ability to think logically.

 The test is approximately 40 minutes long and covers the following subjects:

 - Spatial Reasoning